Alterplay/APTimeZones/README.md

 APTimeZones
 ===========

 APTimeZones library.
-The simpliest way to get NSTimeZone from CLLocation.
-No server requests.
+Great offline iOS tool to extract NSTimeZone from a given CLLocation.

 Usage: